 A VEGGIE BURGER FOR EVERYONE!!

 This Masala Veggie Burger is compatible with so many diets.
 Sweet potatoes and black beans combined with oats come together perfectly with no need for additional binders.
 These black bean burgers are naturally gluten-free, egg-free, dairy-free, and vegan.
-Itโs also chock-full of bright Indian flavors so itโs a crowd-pleaser whether or not your guests are strictly vegetarian.
+It's also chock-full of bright Indian flavors, so it's a crowd-pleaser whether or not your guests are strictly vegetarian.

 One simple trick - mashing only half of the beans - really goes a long way toward great burger texture.
 And with 3 different cooking methods to choose from, this recipe is here to make dinner time a breeze.